South Wales

 occasional

-Some Cardiff properties show settlement, particularly in areas with clay soil or former industrial land.
-Look for stepped cracks and evidence of previous structural work.
+Some Cardiff properties show settlement, particularly in areas with clay soil or former industrial land around the docks.
+Look for stepped cracks, sticking doors, and evidence of previous structural work.
+Movement in Victorian properties often stabilised decades ago, but ongoing issues require investigation.

 Typical repair cost: £3,000 - £20,000